 Patio sipping is about to get even more delicious.
 Bursting with sweet cherry flavor, a punch of citrus and a kick of mint, this cherry bourbon smash is one of summer's best cocktails.

-If you took the time to make this delicious cherry-infused bourbon at the beginning of summer, it should be just about ready for cocktails.
-As promised, I'll give you a few recipes to use with this cherry-infused bourbon, so let's kick-off this series with one of my favorite ways to serve this fruity liquor: cherry bourbon smash.
+If you took the time to make this tasty cherry-infused bourbon at the beginning of summer, it should be just about ready for cocktails.
+As promised, I'll give you a few recipes to use with this cherry-infused bourbon, so let's kick-off this series with one of my favorite ways to serve this fruity liquor: a cherry bourbon smash.

 Toss the mint, lemon wedges and simple syrup into a cocktail shaker and give it a few twists.
-If you're using cherries rather than cherry-infused bourbon, throw those in as well for muddling.
-Then, add the bourbon with a handful of ice, put on the top and shake it for about 15 seconds.
-Strain into ice-filled glasses and serve.
+If you're using cherries rather than cherry-infused bourbon, throw those in as well.
+Then, add the bourbon with a handful of ice, put on the top, shake it for about 15-30 seconds and strain.

 If you’re in the mood for something savory, Brie is great with this cocktail.
 Bourbon's delicious caramel undertones with the sweetness from the cherries are a natural pairing with Brie.
 You can keep it simple by enjoying slivers of Brie on a light cracker or get fancy with a Brie grilled cheese.

 I hope you made the cherry-infused bourbon and are ready for a few tasty cocktails.
 This cherry bourbon smash is one of my favorite summer cocktails, and I think it'll become one of yours too.

 Please let me know how you enjoyed this cherry bourbon smash recipe in the comment section and don’t forget to sign up for my newsletter.
 You can also catch me on Instagram, Pinterest, Facebook and Twitter.